bramley/phplist-plugin-segment/README.md

 ### Dependencies ###

-Requires php version 5.4.0 or later.
+Requires phplist version 3.3.2 or later, and php version 5.4.0 or later.
 Please check your php version before installing the plugin, otherwise phplist will fail (probably a white page).

-This plugin requires the Common Plugin version 3.5.6 or greater to also be installed, and will not work without that.
+This plugin requires the Common Plugin version 3.8.0 or greater to also be installed, and will not work without that.
 **You must install that plugin or upgrade to the latest version if it is already installed**.
 See <https://github.com/bramley/phplist-plugin-common>